rancher/elemental/docs/quickstart.md

 </TabItem>
 </Tabs>

-Now we can proceed to create the ISO
+Now we can proceed to create the bootstrap ISO

 <Tabs>
 <TabItem value="script" label="Via script">